Connect. Learn. Thrive.

-Common Good Vermont is the only statewide organization in Vermont dedicated to uniting and strengthening all of our the mission-driven organizations.
+Common Good Vermont is the only statewide program in Vermont dedicated to uniting and strengthening all of our mission-driven organizations.
 Common Good Vermont serves as the “go to” resource for our peers to share resources, gain skills, and build partnerships.
 This work is made possible through meaningful collaboration with many local, regional and state leaders.

 We Seek: A thriving nonprofit sector able to contribute to the well-being of Vermont.

 We focus on increasing the leadership, accountability, sustainability and advocacy capacity of our fellow nonprofits and allies.
 If we are successful:

 - Vermont’s nonprofit sector will be regarded as efficient, effective and essential.

 - Vermont nonprofit staff, board and supporters will have easy and affordable access to mission-critical resources.